OmniOne-Blockchain/Bahama_Demo/README.md

 e.
 Video :

 # Try It Now
-1. download app from the URL : (a) https://drive.google.com/open?id=1kqqXAN706BCITDuJvDyGU5Quq3qLvbZP
-only android os supported
+1. Download the app from the URL : (a) https://drive.google.com/open?id=1kqqXAN706BCITDuJvDyGU5Quq3qLvbZP only Android os supported

-2. run the app and initialize app (setting bio verification, making did internally)
+2. Run the app and perform to its initialization. (setting bio verification, making did internally)

 3. You can use the below test account for issuing sample visitor card(Verifiable Claim) in your app.
-( You can get your own VC after add your own info in the admin page (d) http://iw.whitehat.co.kr/omnionedemo/console/login)
+( or You can get your own VC after adding your own infomation in the admin page (d) http://iw.whitehat.co.kr/omnionedemo/console/login)

 - First Name: Alice
 - Last Name: 123